shivam01anand/shivam01anand/README.md

 - 👋 Hi, I’m @shivam01anand
-- 👀 I’m interested in uncovering truths, providing joy
+- 👀 I’m interested in uncovering truths, providing joy.. coding is one tool i'm loving :)
-- 🌱 I’m currently learning inner workings of Python
+- 🌱 I’m currently learning the inner workings of Python & all things Data
-- 💞️ I’m looking to collaborate on Analytics
+- 💞️ I’m looking to collaborate on Analytics/Startup/Product.
+Let's build.
 - 📫 How to reach me shivam01anand@gmail.com

 <!---